d0tTino/tino-storm/README.md

 ### The `ingest` command

 `ingest` runs a small watcher that monitors a "vault" directory for new files.
+The watcher relies on the [`watchdog`](https://pypi.org/project/watchdog/) package, which is installed automatically with `tino-storm`.
 Each first level subdirectory acts as the vault name.
 Dropped text files or files ending in `.url`/`.urls` are parsed and the contents stored in a local Chroma collection under `~/.tino_storm/chroma` (override with